Skip to main content

 Application of the controls in this standard will contribute to the reduction of identity theft, entitlement fraud, misrepresentation of abilities and the impacts that result.

-This standard is effective from 1 March 2021.
+This standard is effective from 1 October 2024 and replaces the earlier version.

 Scope